-The effective performance of Council also requires a high level of cooperation and mutual respect between elected members and staff.
+The effective performance of the Methven Community Board requires cooperation and mutual respect between Community Board members, Councillors and Council staff.

-To ensure that the desired level of cooperation and trust is maintained, elected members will:
+To ensure that the desired level of cooperation and trust is maintained, Board members will:

-- Recognise that the Chief Executive is the employer (on behalf of Council) of all Council employees, and as such only the Chief Executive may hire, dismiss, instruct or censure an employee - Make themselves aware of the obligations that Council and the Chief Executive have as employers and observe those requirements at all times - Treat all employees with courtesy and respect - Observe any guidelines that the Chief Executive puts in place regarding contact with employees.
+- Treat all Council employees with courtesy and respect - Recognise that the Chief Executive is the employer (on behalf of Council) of all Council employees, and as such only the Chief Executive may hire, dismiss, instruct or censure an employee - Make themselves aware of the obligations that Council and the Chief Executive have as employers and observe those requirements at all times - Observe any guidelines that the Chief Executive puts in place regarding contact with employees.